Car in flames on Auckland motorway, traffic delayed

-A serious multi-vehicle crash has left a car in flames on Auckland's southwestern motorway near Mangere, causing northbound traffic to come to a standstill.
+A serious multi-vehicle crash has left a car in flames on Auckland's southwestern motorway near Mangere, causing major delays for northbound traffic.

 Police say initial indications are there are serious injuries.